NatchanonChittragorn/Olympic-Analysis/README.md

 # Olympic-Analysis

-## Analyzing the Olympics with SQL involves querying a database that contains information on various aspects of the Olympic Games, such as athletes, events, countries, and medals.
+### Analyzing the Olympics with SQL involves querying a database that contains information on various aspects of the Olympic Games, such as athletes, events, countries, and medals.
 SQL is a programming language that is widely used to manage and analyze large databases, making it a useful tool for exploring and drawing insights from Olympic data.

-Here are Olympic analyses that can be performed using SQL:
+#### Here are Olympic analyst that can be performed using SQL:

 - Find sports or event Thailand has won the highest medal?
 - Identify the sports or event which was played most consecutively in the summer Olympics games?